Carlos Guitarlos: Comeback

-Ayala even traveled to England in 2004 and 2005 for performances, attracting featured press coverage.
+Ayala traveled to England in 2004 and 2005 for performances, attracting featured press coverage.

 His third album, Hell Can Wait, came out in 2005.
 Guests included David Hidalgo, Marcy Levy, and Gene Taylor.

 In 2007, he guested on Let Us Now Praise Sleepy John by Peter Case.

 Ongoing activity

 In 2014, KCET.org posted another feature about the musician called "The Legend of Carlos Guitarlos."
 It focused on him at home in Highland Park on his 64th birthday.
 He was playing as part of the Carlos Guitarlos Trio and had self-released a 2010 album, The Innocent Remains.

 The feature's author, Nathan Solis, spoke with Ayala's former bandmate with The Rhythm Pigs, Richard Aeilts (a.k.a.
 Dig the Pig).
 Aeilts noted that Ayala had mellowed to a degree and offered a succinct description: "a sensitive soul buried within a hardscrabble Highland Park Chicano who doesn't speak Spanish."